Cyrken/html-css/using-css/README.md

 ### Targeting by HTML element

-Knowing the name of the HTML element you want to design you can simply target it directly—called an **element selector**.
+When you know the name of the HTML element you want to design, you can simply target it directly—called an **element selector**.

 ```css
 /* This would target the <html> element */